Built on Innovation, Collaboration and Community Engagement

 William & Mary proudly participates in the Yellow Ribbon Program, which is designed to provide additional financial assistance beyond the in-state tuition rate covered by the Post-9/11 GI Bill.
 If you are an out-of-state student who also qualifies 100 percent through the GI Bill, you may be eligible.
 View our financial aid page for more information.

 Interested in providing mental health services to those who have served?
 Learn more about our Military and Veterans Counseling specialization.

-The W&M School of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE) and each of our professional education programs is nationally recognized and accredited by the Virginia Department of Education.
+The W&M School of Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and each of our professional education programs is nationally recognized and accredited by the Virginia Department of Education.
 Additionally, our Online M.Ed. in Counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and prepares students to apply for professional licensure or endorsement in their field.